mxballin/SteamExplorerApp/README.md

 The application offers two different displays, one that focuses on general information about the games that are within the user's criteria and the reviews that they have received on Steam and another that allows the user to view the recommended system requirements for games that have provided such information and meet the criteria.

 #### Application Features

+Created for Assignment B4
+1. An interactive graph that uses the package 'plotly'.
+2. Additional filters on the recommended hardware/software requirements that allows users to filter that table based on their setup
+3.

+Created for Assignment B3

 1. A sidebar panel with multiple select, slider, and single select filters that allow for user filtering of the data.
 This enables users to select and view only the data that they are interested in.
 2. Two main panel tabs offering general information about the game and its review impressions and recommended hardware/software requirements on separate views.
 Creating the two tabs enables the user to more easily navigate all of the data they are being presented in the tables.